Easy Easter Cookie Cut-Outs are reliable sugar cookies that actually hold their shape. No chilling, no spreading, just roll, cut, and bake.

 Recipe Notes

-Butter should be on the cool side, approximately 63 to 65 degrees.
-(I love this digital kitchen thermometer)
+Butter should be on the cool side of room temperature approximately 63°F to 65°F. (I love this digital kitchen thermometer)

 Roll out dough to a ¼ inch thick, approximately the thickness of a CD case.